fekhoo/Newznab-Docker/README.md

 - check for password : deep
 - delete passworded releases : yes
 ```
-Now activate at least one group to use as a test such as alt.binaries.teevee and you should see some builds start to show up in your server.
+Now activate at least one group to use as a test such as alt.binaries.teevee and you should see some builds start to show up in your server. the screan script starts with the docker and you can see the output in the log files.
+Please dont ask me for how to deal with the crazy release names because I DONT KNOW, I have been trying to find out for a really long time.
+So if you know and you like to share that with me thats great :)

 ### Variables